Octal game: Nim-sequence

 The Sprague–Grundy theorem implies that a heap of size n is equivalent to a nim heap of a given size, usually noted G(n).
 The analysis of an octal game then consists in finding the sequence of the nim-values for heaps of increasing size.
 This sequence G(0), G(1), G(2) ... is usually called the nim-sequence of the game.

 All finite octal games analyzed so far have shown a nim-sequence ultimately periodic, and whether all finite octal games are ultimately periodic is an open question.
 It is listed by Richard Guy as an important problem in the field of combinatorial games.

 Computation records

 A complete analysis of an octal game results in finding its period and preperiod of its nim-sequence.
 It is shown in Winning Ways for your Mathematical Plays that only a finite number of values of the nim-sequence is needed to prove that a finite octal game is periodic, which opened the door to computations with computers.

 Octal games with at most 3 octal-digits have been analyzed through the years.
-There are 79 non-trivial octal games, among which 14 have been solved:
+There are 167 inequivalent octal games with no more than 3 octal-digits: 144 beginning with 0 and 23 beginning with 4.
+Of those, 79 of the former and 14 of the latter have nim-sequences that repeat within 250 terms.
+Of the rest, only 20 have been solved, despite the computation of millions of nim-values by Achim Flammenkamp: